wei/SmartSpectra/README.md

 ## Authentication

-You can obtain an API key from PresageTech's developer portal (<https://physiology.presagetech.com/>).
+- We support API key authentication for CPP, iOS and Android.
 We also support Oauth authentication for iOS and Android.
-Refer to the respective platform's README for more details.
+For detailed instructions on how to setup Authentication, refer to the dedicated [Authentication Docs](docs/authentication.md)

 ## Platform-Specific Guides